matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 params
   This section contains any information that the client will need to know in order to use a given type of authentication.
-For each login stage type presented, that type may be present as a key in this dictionary.
+For each login type presented, that type may be present as a key in this dictionary.
 For example, the public part of an OAuth client ID could be given here. session